raspberrypilearning/rpi-ssh-access/en/step_1.md

 	![](images/chrome-ssh.png)

-- Once installed, click on the app to open it:
+- Once installed, click on the app to open it.

 	![](images/chrome-ssh1.png)